 Receive up to 1.75 Qantas Points for every $1 spent on Card purchases (T&Cs apply).
 No annual fee for the life of the card.
 Credit Card Provider of the Year in the Mozo Experts Choice Awards 2019.^ T&C’s apply

 Earn up to 1.75 Velocity Points.
-Have limited stress with the Velocity Escape with no annual fees and receive 0% p.a. on balance transfers for the first 12 months.
+Have limited stress with the Velocity Escape with no annual fees and receive 0% p.a. on balance transfers for the first 12 months, a one-off credit plan establishment fee of 1% applies.
 Credit Card Provider of the Year in the Mozo Experts Choice Awards 2019.^ T&C’s apply

 Pretty much every bank in Australia will have a rewards credit card that will be linked to a rewards program that you can redeem for frequent flyer points or travel rewards.
-Finding a card that is going to best suit your needs comes down to whether you fly frequently and want to earn points directly with a particular airline or you want a card that will allow you to redeem your points for travel rewards with any airline when you want a trip or a holiday.
+Finding a card that is right for you comes down to whether you fly frequently and want to earn points directly with a particular airline or you want a card that will allow you to redeem your points for travel rewards with any airline when you want a trip or a holiday.
 If the latter is you, then head over to our main rewards credit card page which has more info on the cards that offer general travel rewards programs.